EmeraldWither/AbilitesManhunt/src/main/java/org/emeraldcraft/manhunt/readme.txt

 All classes that start with "I" (where it makes sense) are internal classes and shouldn't be used by other plugins.
+Most stuff with "Manhunt" in the name is internal and shouldn't be used by other plugins.